SEBI Grade A Eligibility Criteria, Selection Procedure, Syllabus & Job Profile

-SEBI is a brand in itself and there is no need to explain how prestigious this post if SEBI Grade A officer is.
+It is a brand in itself and there is no need to explain how prestigious this post of SEBI Grade A officer is.
 Being a SEBI Officer is like wearing a medal 24*7.

-Don’t get me wrong I’m not trying to put your hopes down, but if my words bring your morale down, you have no idea what’s going to hit you when you start preparing.
+Don’t get me wrong I’m not trying to put your hopes down, but if my words bring your morale down, you have no idea what’s going to hit you when you have a look at SEBI Grade A 2020 syllabus and start preparing.

 SEBI has updated a lot of aspects in its Criteria this time, I’ll be discussing all the updates in this blog.

 In this blog, you’ll find information on all these topics:

 - Job Profile of SEBI Grade A Officer

 If you’ve been reading my other blogs as well, you’d know my blogs are a mixture of bad Puns and unexpected TED talks.